 Author: Eric Ries

 To come up with a business idea and implement it is not the most difficult thing.
-It is much more difficult to promote a product, get it to the market, and unleash a spiral of growth and development.
-The rapid testing of new products on real consumers to instantly adjust business development strategies is one of the proposals the author of this book shows you, which can save you from endless pitfalls and large-scale losses.
+However, it is much more difficult to promote a product, get it to the market, and unleash a spiral of growth and development.
+The rapid testing of new products on real consumers to instantly adjust business development strategies is one of the proposals the author of this book shows, which can save you from endless pitfalls and large-scale losses.

 Book: Disciplined Entrepreneurship: 24 Steps to a Successful Startup